Homarus gammarus: Human consumption

 Homarus gammarus is traditionally "highly esteemed" as a foodstuff and was mentioned in "The Crabfish" a seventeenth century English folk song.
 It may fetch very high prices and may be sold fresh, frozen, canned or powdered.
 Both the claws and the abdomen of H. gammarus contain "excellent" white meat, and most of the contents of the cephalothorax are edible.
 The exceptions are the gastric mill and the "sand vein" (gut).
-The price of H. gammarus is up to three times higher than that of H. americanus, and the European species is considered to be more flavored.
+The price of H. gammarus is up to three times higher than that of H. americanus, and the European species is considered to be more flavorful.

 Lobsters are mostly fished using lobster pots, although lines baited with octopus or cuttlefish sometimes succeed in tempting them out, to allow them to be caught in a net or by hand.
 In 2008, 4,386 t of H. gammarus were caught across Europe and North Africa, of which 3,462 t (79%) was caught in the British Isles (including the Channel Islands).
 The minimum landing size for H. gammarus is a carapace length of 87 mm.
 To protect known breeding females, lobsters caught carrying eggs are to be notched on a uropod, the inner tail flap of female lobsters of reproductive size (usually above the minimum landing size 87mm carapace length).
 Following this, it is illegal for the female to be kept or sold, and is commonly referred to as a "v-notch".
 This notch remains for three molts of the lobster exoskeleton, providing harvest protection and continued breeding availability for 3–5 years.

 Aquaculture systems for H. gammarus are under development, and production rates are still very low.